rart/studio-ui-ng/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## TODOs
+- Make a main repo and move the UI app into a sub package.
+Same for other sub packages (e.g. studio/core, studio/models, studio/services, etc)
+- PoC a plugin and plugin system
+- Figure i18n in TypeScript files & test the i18n attributes on templates
+- Styles & theming R&D
+- Finish validations prior to submitting user editing requests
+- API/HTTP error handling
+- Auth